cednore/localhostings/README.md

 - [ ] GitHub issue templates; `bug`, `security`, `cost`, `feature` and so on
 - [ ] GitHub PR template
 - [x] Local DNS server to resolve `*.local` to localhost
+- [x] Example of env files, along with documentation explaining how to copy and customize

 ## 📄 License